0xff6a/vending-machine/README.md

 --------
 - Vending Machine: returns a product in exchange for money
 - Product: item with a price and id
-- Basket: A collection of products
+- Basket: collection of products
 - Change: has a denomination and amount

 Workings: